 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights North East London Foundation Trust who run one of 4 Child Health Information Services across London.
 Additionally, they are an approved NHS provider for services such as diabetic retinopathy screening, ultrasound scans and other tests.
 Generally for these purposes they are a separate data controller.
 Records Management Codes of Practice for Health and Social Care "GP records should be retained until 10 years after the patient's death or after the patient has permanently left the country, unless they remain in the UK.
 Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services restrict the processing of your personal information where: accuracy of the data is contested, the processing is unlawful or, where we no longer need the data for the purposes of the processing.
 Right to object: You have a general right to raise an objection to your personal data being shared in QMS.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8 Better Ltd Urgent Care Plan Better Ltd are commissioned by South West London on behalf of all parts of London to provide secure data processing solutions for: All records held in the are kept for the duration specified in Article 6(1) (e) - public interest or in You have the right to: To access, view or request copies of your personal information;
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 8.
+Better Ltd Universal Care Plan (formerly "Urgent Care Plan") Better Ltd are commissioned by South West London on behalf of all parts of London to provide secure data processing solutions for: All records held in the are kept for the duration specified in Article 6(1) (e) - public interest or in You have the right to: To access, view or request copies of your personal information;